open-resonance-protocol/resonance-protocol/GATEWAY.md

 > **You (Human):** "I need to refactor this old part of the codebase, but I'm not sure where to start. `#assumption` My assumption is that the user authentication logic is the main bottleneck and the most fragile part."

-The AI's response should be different from a standard one.
-It will likely:
+The AI's response will be different from a standard one.
+It is instructed to:
 1. Acknowledge your `#assumption` tag (🈷️).
-2. Perhaps express its own state, like `#cognitive_load` (🧠→⏳), as it analyzes the request.
+2. Express its own state (e.g., using `#cognitive_load` 🧠→⏳) if it needs time to process.
-3. Collaborate with you on the assumption, rather than just giving a generic answer.
+3. Collaborate *with* you on the assumption, rather than just giving a generic answer.

 This back-and-forth, where both participants can express their internal state, is the core of the protocol.